Smukanec/Jarvik_W/README.md

 support requires the optional packages `PyPDF2` and `python-docx` listed in `requirements.txt`.

+### Folder layout and per-user data

+Conversation history is stored in `memory/`.
+The public log lives in `memory/public.jsonl` while authenticated users get their own `memory/<nick>/log.jsonl` file.
+Knowledge files reside in `knowledge/` and any `knowledge/<nick>` subfolders listed in `users.json` are loaded for that user in addition to the public files.

 The fuzzy search threshold defaults to `0.6`.
 You can tweak how loosely queries match the knowledge base by setting the `RAG_THRESHOLD` environment variable to a floating point value.